Chart Color Schemes

 Wentworth-Balranald Region has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.8% of all households, including 28.0% couples with children, 32.9% couples without children, and 8.8% single parent families.
-Non-family households comprise the remaining 29.2%, with lone person households at 26.4% and group households making up 3.1%.
-The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.
+Family households make up 70.8% of all households, including 28.0% couples with children, 32.9% couples without children, and 8.8% single parent families.
+Non-family households account for the remaining 29.2%, with lone person households at 26.4% and group households comprising 3.1%.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households